May-Cohort-Code/API-app-practice/README.md

 ### Iteration 4: Create the DELETE route to delete a single beer

 Finally, to complete our CRUD operations we need a DELETE route to a single beer.
 This route should recieve the id of the beer to be deleted in the url of the request.
 The response should be an object as follows: {message: "Beer Successfully Deleted"}

+Bonus: Iteration 5: Search Beers Endpoint
+Create a route that recieves a string in the url of the request.
+If any of the beers in our database contain that string then this route should return those beers.

+HINT:

+once you recieve the request with the dynamic parameter query the database using the $regex operator